FairwindsOps/tethys/README.md

 Welcome!

 Listed below are a series of tasks. **Complete as many as you can in the allotted time.** While some tasks naturally build on the previous tasks, you do not have to complete them in order.
+Feel free to skip around through the different tasks in the challenge, and feel free to move on to another task, even if you've partially completed one.
+There are lots of things to do in this challenge, and we do not expect you to complete them all.
+Do you best.

-You will be asked to provide a public ssh key and you will be given an username and IP address of an VM on which to complete the tasks.
+Before you begin the challenge, you will be asked to provide a public ssh key and you will be given an username and IP address of an VM on which to complete the tasks.
 The VM will be running Debian Jessie Linux. **Alotted time is 1Hr.** You may complete the tasks all in one sitting but are not required to do so.
 Time keeping is up to you.

 Before you begin, read the entire list of tasks and conduct any preliminary research required to fully understand the goals.
 This should not be included in your 1 hour.
-Reach out to EJ Etherington at ej@reactiveops.com or @ejetherington on the Kubernetes Slack Workspace with any questions or clarifications you have.
+We will invite you as a guest to a single channel on the ReactiveOps Slack workspace.
+Once you are in, post any questions or clarifications you have and someone from ReactiveOps will respond.

-Note: You can sign up for the [Kubernetes Slack Workspace Here](http://slack.k8s.io/).

 ---
 ## tl;dr